-- Enter a value for the per-hop behavior, followed by the keyword "from" and then up to eight DSCP values separated by spaces. - This map is only used when the QoS mapping mode is set to "DSCP" by the qos map trust-mode command, and the ingress packet type is IPv4. - Two QoS domains can have different DSCP definitions, so the DSCP-to-Queue/ map can be used to modify one set of DSCP values to match the definition of another domain.
-This map should be applied at the receiving port at the boundary of a QoS administrative domain.
+- Enter a value pair for the internal per-hop behavior and drop precedence, followed by the keyword "from" and then up to eight DSCP values separated by spaces. - This map is only used when the QoS mapping mode is set to "DSCP" by the qos map trust-mode command, and the ingress packet type is IPv4. - Two QoS domains can have different DSCP definitions, so the DSCP-to-PHB/ Drop Precedence mutation map can be used to modify one set of DSCP values to match the definition of another domain.
+The mutation map should be applied at the receiving port (ingress mutation) at the boundary of a QoS administrative domain.